 (4) Utilities: agreements with local utility companies are often key to a successful P3 project as utilities often need to be relocated and the companies themselves are slow to act.
 So the public entity should remain responsible for this risk by statute.

-(5) Rights of way: in the same vein, acquisition of any necessary public rights of way for the project should remain the public entity’s responsibility.
+(5) Rights of way: in the same vein, acquisition of any necessary public rights of way for the project should remain the public entity’s responsibility as the case of compulsory acquisition Sydney.

 (6) Definitions: appropriately defining substantial completion and final acceptance is critical because standard definitions may not translate well for large horizontal P3 projects.
 Again, with the potential for significant liquidated damages to accrue if the concessionaire and its design-build team miss those milestones, proper definitions for these milestone dates and the obligations they will trigger is therefore crucial.